 Angle

 An angle is a measure of rotation or turning.
-In geometry, it is the figure formed by two rays, known as the sides of the angle, sharing a common endpoint, called the vertex.
+It is the figure formed by two rays, known as the sides of the angle, sharing a common endpoint, called the vertex.
 The size of an angle is determined by the amount of rotation needed to align one ray with the other.

 Angles are usually measured in degrees or radians.
-A full rotation is 360 degrees or 2π radians.
-The degree is typically used in the everyday world (such as for measuring angles in a circle or a triangle), while the radian is the standard unit of angular measure in mathematics and many scientific fields.
+A full rotation is degrees or radians.
+While the degree angle system is often used to introduce angles, radians are the standard unit of angular measure in math[1].

 Related Terms